mintwax/seeds/README.md

 progress bar should align-self: flex-end

 ----------- PHASE TWO DONE -----------------

+# FEATURE - share
+display app picker and then send the wave file to that app

+# data backup
+where is it on the phone, how does user back it up, where does it go user android's phone backup backup to user's cloud storage (dropbox, google drive, baidu yun) backup to own storage (REJECT)

 # FEATURE - playlists (like albums)
     left side - pull out tab (default is all)